kengraf/Eeny-redo/README.md

 for i in "${friends[@]}"
 do
    :
-  aws dynamodb put-item --table-name Eeny-redo --item \
+  aws dynamodb put-item --table-name eeny-redo --item \
     '{ "Name": {"S": "'$i'"} }'
 done